 HRV is a highly personal measure, and your unique nervous system determines your HRV range.
 Some individuals have a wide range, with HRV values that vary widely, while others have a steady score.
 HRV Balance uses your personal baseline and allows you to see how you’re doing relative to your own optimal HRV.

 LEARN MORE: What is the Average HRV?

 How is HRV Balance Calculated?

 HRV Balance is generated through a longer-term comparison of your current HRV trend and your personal baseline.
-More specifically, a rolling average of the past 2 weeks is compared to your baseline over the past 3 months.
+More specifically, a rolling average of the past two weeks is compared to your baseline over the past three months.
 HRV Balance puts more weight on recent days to better reflect the fluctuations of your HRV.